 We live in a scary time.
 Modern technology makes it very easy for people to remain anonymous, which gives fraudsters more chances to try and steal your identity and credit cards.
-Forbes recently stated that it’s possible your information has already been compromised.
+It’s possible your information has already been compromised.

-You don’t have to sit back and let people steal from you.
-You have the right to protect yourself from fraud, and the following three tips can help you fight for your identity and credit.
+But you don’t have to sit back and let people steal from you.
+You have the right to protect yourself from fraud, and these three tips can help you fight for your identity and credit.

 1) Stay Vigilant